 Honors courses at the Descartes College can be followed as a part of the "profileringsruimte" of the bachelor program of Chemistry.
 The courses typically examine the place of science in society, via lectures, group discussions, and study of reading materials.
-Participants are from all faculties of the university, see http://www.uu.nl/bachelors/descartes-college, where the following text can be found:
+Participants are from all faculties of the university, see https://students.uu.nl/onderwijs/honours/descartes-college.